Donald Trump will ring the New York Stock Exchange bell. It'll be a first for him

 President-elect Donald Trump is expected to ring the opening bell at the New York Stock Exchange, marking the ceremonial start of the day’s trading

+NEW YORK -- Donald Trump used his image as a successful New York businessman to become a celebrity, a reality television star and eventually the president.
+Now, he finally will get to revel in one of the most visible symbols of success in the city when he rings the opening bell of the New York Stock Exchange on Thursday.

-NEW YORK -- NEW YORK (AP) — President-elect Donald Trump is expected to ring the opening bell at the New York Stock Exchange on Thursday, the ceremonial start of the day's trading, according to four people with knowledge of his plans.
+Trump is expected to be on Wall Street to mark the morning's ceremonial start of the day's trading, according to four people with knowledge of his plans.

 It will be a notable moment of recognition for Trump, a born-and-bred New Yorker who gave up living full time in his namesake Trump Tower in Manhattan and moved to Florida.
 The U.S. stock market soared after Trump won the 2024 election in part by seizing on Americans' worries over the economy.